zhoreeq/meshname/README.md

 ```
 ./meshnamed -listenaddr [::1]:53535 -debug -useconffile /tmp/meshnamed.conf
 ```
-5) See list of all configuration flags
+5) See the list of all configuration flags
 ```
 ./meshnamed -help
 ```
-Add new DNS records to configuration file and restart the daemon to apply settings.
+Add custom DNS records to the configuration file and restart the daemon to apply settings.
-A record can be of any valid string form parsed by [miekg/dns](https://godoc.org/github.com/miekg/dns#NewRR).
+A DNS record can be of any valid string form parsed by [miekg/dns#NewRR](https://godoc.org/github.com/miekg/dns#NewRR) function (see example configuration file below).

 ## systemd unit